Fedayo/Retail-Store-Sales-Dashboard-Project/README.md

 ![Sales dashboard image](https://github.com/user-attachments/assets/a764efc5-4ef2-40ed-a678-13f9391735f9)

 ## Insights and Findings
-- **Sales Performance:** The monthly sales trend shows that he highest sales was made in 2024.
+- **Sales Performance:** The monthly sales trend shows that the highest sales was made in 2024.
 - **Top Products:** The top 3 selling products are shoes, shirt and hat which contributed to a large percentage of total sales, indicating a strong preference for certain items.
 - **Regional Sales:** The South region had the highest sales, accounting for 44.16% of total revenue, while the West region had the lowest performance with a 14.29% of the total revenue.

+## Challenges Faced
+- **Data Quality Issues**: The dataset contained duplicate values.
+This was resolved using Excel data cleaning techniques by removing duplicates.
+- **Data Transformation**: Calculations like `total sales` were performed using derived columns.
+- **Visual Design**: Ensuring the Power BI dashboard was user-friendly and visually appealing involved experimenting with different chart types and layout designs.

 ## Recommendations
 Based on the analysis, here are some recommendations for the store: